tylerharter/cs301-projects/spring19/p4/README.md

 ### Feature 4: Tell user when answer is wrong

-Use an 'ELSE' statement to tell a user that their answer is wrong:
+Use an `else` statement to tell a user that their answer is wrong:

 ```
 Sorry your answer was incorrect.